 As the CEO of the Rachel Carson Council, Dr. Musil speaks and organizes nationwide at campuses and civic organizations, is a key advocate on Capitol Hill, and has increased RCC membership, budget, and staff while developing an extensive and growing grassroots and campus network.
-He has designed and led RCC organizing efforts in North Carolina, spoken and organized in Florida at campus and community events to oppose the St. Lucie Nuclear Power Plant in collaboration with Beyond Nuclear, and is the co-author of Pork and Pollution.
+He has designed and led RCC organizing efforts in North Carolina, spoken and organized in Florida at campus and community events to oppose the St. Lucie Nuclear Power Plant in collaboration with Beyond Nuclear, and is the co-author of Pork and Pollution, Fowl Matters and Blast Zone.

 Musil has been a leader, activist, educator, and author in the national environmental, environmental health, peace and social justice movements for over three decades.
 He is one of the most respected and senior public interest advocates in Washington.
 He serves as the President of the Scoville Peace Fellowship; Chairman of the Board of the Council for a Livable World (C)(4) and PAC; Chairman of the Board of the Population Connection Action Fund (C)(4) and PAC; a Board member of Beyond Nuclear; and an Advisory Board member of the Environmental and Energy Study Institute (EESI).
 Musil is also an environmental educator who is a Senior Fellow and Adjunct Professor at the Center for Congressional and Presidential Studies at American University where he teaches American environmental politics.
 He is a member of the Board of Trustees of Mitchell College in New London, Connecticut where he is involved in reviewing a new campus master plan and college endowment investments for sustainability and social responsibility.
 Musil also writes on climate, nuclear and justice issues for the Huffington Post and is the author of three environmental books: Hope for a Heated Planet: How Americans Are Fighting Global Warming and Building a Better Future (Rutgers, 2009); Rachel Carson and Her Sisters: Extraordinary Women Who Have Shaped America’s Environment (Rutgers Press, 2014) and Washington in Spring: A Nature Journal for a Changing Capital (Bartleby Press, 2016).

 Zoë directs the Rachel Carson Campus Network and builds partnerships between campuses, advocacy organizations, and impacted communities.
 She also co-designs environmental justice and participatory theater workshops and has spoken at and moderated panels in North Carolina, Maryland, Washington, DC, and at national academic conferences.
-She is also the lead researcher and author of Fowl Matters: Public Health, Environmental Justice, and the Broiler Chicken Industry (RCC, 2017) and Pork and Pollution: An Introduction to Research and Action on Industrial Hog Production (RCC, 2015).
+She is also the lead researcher and co-author of Fowl Matters: Public Health, Environmental Justice, and the Broiler Chicken Industry (RCC, 2017), Pork and Pollution: An Introduction to Research and Action on Industrial Hog Production (RCC, 2015) and Blast Zone (RCC, 2017).
 Zoë is a summa cum laude graduate of the University of North Carolina at Chapel Hill, where she studied English Literature and Creative Writing as a Morehead-Cain Scholar.
 In her first year, she co-founded Flash!
 Seminars, a series of 50 sessions on environmental subjects with leading professors and experts.
 In 2016, Zoë was recently selected for the EPA’s 2016-2018 National Environmental Justice Advisory Council’s Youth Perspectives on Climate Justice Workgroup.
 In that capacity, she works with 17 young leaders nationwide on a report about best practices on engaging youth and vulnerable communities on climate justice.

 After graduating from Duke University with a BS in Psyschology, Elijah began his career in Theatre of the Oppressed work and Case Management at Thrive Upstate, where he both served the public community at large via healing techniques and supported and empowered individuals with special needs.
 Since 2014 he has served on the North Carolina Climate Justice Summit Leadership Team, where he builds connections in the environmental and environmental justice fields.
 At the RCC, he provides theatrical and diplomatic approaches to environmental change and advocacy as a tool for relationship-building between frontline communities, activists, and environmental non-profits.
 Elijah brings renewed vision, vigor, positivity, and an engaging personality to his work and advocacy.